-- Fallout: The Enclave, the secret government cabal which caused WWIII, created the vaults for human experimentation on some of the last remaining American survivors, and generally wants to re-conquer the United States so they can return it to the dystopian endless totalitarian 1950's, are usually split into three groups: scientists who want to use their advanced, people-tested (on) technology to shape the world in their image (for better or worse), soldiers who like killing stuff with advanced technology and trust the rest of the Enclave to make the world right again, and a group of psychopaths who genuinely believe causing rampant, pointless death and destruction is the purpose of human progress.
-Unfortunately, that last group controls the Enclave most of the time, as seen with Doctor Braun and Overseer Barstow.
+- Fallout: The Enclave, the secret government cabal which caused WWIII, contracted Vault-Tec to create the vaults for human experimentation on some of the last remaining American survivors, and generally wants to re-conquer the United States so they can return it to the dystopian endless totalitarian 1950's, are usually split into three groups: scientists who want to use their advanced, people-tested (on) technology to shape the world in their image (for better or worse), soldiers who like killing stuff with advanced technology and trust the rest of the Enclave to make the world right again, and a group of psychopaths who genuinely believe causing rampant, pointless death and destruction is the purpose of human progress.
+Unfortunately, that last group makes up most of Vault-Tec, as seen with Doctor Braun and Overseer Barstow.

 - On a related note to the music section, Dr. Light thought long and hard about the potential of his last creation, Mega Man X, and sealed him away in a capsule to be awoken in the future.
 The reasons vary between the original SNES title and the PSP remake.
 The original states it was to run a 30-year diagnostic to ensure X wouldn't go berserk, Dr. Light having seen such events many times, and these would be realized later with Copy X, a technically perfect copy of X without any of the experience or maturity of the original.
 The remake rewrites this, as per the creator's original plan, to where X is already safe, but Dr. Light feels that humanity isn't mature enough to handle someone like X. Dr. Light avoided this trope.
 Dr. Cain on the other hand...

-- In the Resident Evil universe, Umbrella Corporation saw the zombie-creating T-Virus as a potential pharmaceutical.
+- Umbrella Corporation saw the zombie-creating T-Virus as a potential pharmaceutical.
 It brings dead cells back to "life", after all.
 It gets out of control.
 Cue Zombie Apocalypse.

 - This is obviously not the case by RE5, where Oswell Spencer explicitly comes out and says that all the founding members of Umbrella just wanted to rule the world as gods.
 The pharmaceutical business was a front for the bio-weapons research.

-- The medicinal explanation is from the movieverse version of Resident Evil.
+- The medicinal explanation is from the Resident Evil Film Series.
 Wesker's entire plan of betrayal in the first game was to use the STARS members as mooks to gather combat data on the Super Soldiers and other assorted monsters they'd created.
-Amongst other things.

 - In the third game, Javik says that a Cerberus-analogue did the exact same thing during his Cycle and when they became indoctrinated for their troubles, their interference was the main reason the Protheans failed to deploy the Crucible.
 The implication being that the Reapers intentionally leave their tech lying around for suckers like Cerberus to study, confident in the knowledge that it's only a matter of time before they become indoctrinated since individual minds could never match the wills of the Reapers who each possess the collective willpower of entire races.

-- Also happened with the X parasites in Metroid Fusion.
-Towards the end of the game the Federation decides the X could have uses as weapons and orders Samus to stop fighting them and leave the space station the X had infested.
+- Also happened with the X Parasites in Metroid Fusion.
+Towards the end of the game, the Federation decides the X could have some use as weapons, and orders Samus to stop fighting them and leave the space station the X had infested.
 Samus had other ideas.